 It’s important to take eradication action as soon as you see the problem.
 They have two hatching cycles per season and can be very detrimental to a tree.

-They will eat the leaves of the current years growth but will also over-winter in the bark and soil around the tree and be back in force next year after the winter has passed to complete their life cycle, and begin eating the leaves all over again in greater numbers.
+They will eat the leaves of the current years growth but will also over-winter in the bark and soil around the tree and be back in force next year.
+After they’ve safely made it though winter, they attack the tree again in greater numbers than the year before.